Appekip/Delivery-Fee-Calc/README.md

 Wolt Software Engineering assignment

-I was tasked to create a Delivery Fee Calculator the instructions for the assignment can be found here: https://github.com/woltapp/engineering-internship-2024
+I was tasked to create a Delivery Fee Calculator, the instructions for the assignment can be found here: https://github.com/woltapp/engineering-internship-2024